Perks at work as a concept

-Employees expect more and more from their chosen workplace.
+Employees expect more and more from their chosen workplace, with millennials especially paving the way for the new norm of what work perks should be included.
 Now employers need to strike an almost chemical balance between a workplace and a fun space.

 If you are an employer, it’s likely that this cultural revolution has come as an added stress to your daily tasks, a footnote in a long list of things-to-do.
 It's possible that you might think “it’s not worth the trouble” and this is an understandable standpoint if you haven’t been given the full picture.

-However, the future of your workplace might depend on just how well you adopt the new trend of having perks at work.
+However, the future of your workplace might depend on just how well you adopt the new trend of having work perks.
 An office environment can make or break a job, so here is everything you need to know about nailing a fun workplace:

 The Googleplex, as it was named, didn’t really seem like a workplace at all.
 And yet, to everyone’s surprise, productivity didn't drop.
 It increased.
 So as Google grew, so too did the idea that a stimulating workplace begets a stimulated workforce (who knew?).